jbailey2705/MechaCar_Statistical_Analysis/README.md

 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

+## Deliverables
+This prpject consists of three technical analysis, and a proposal to further analize company data.

+1. ## Deliverable 1